๐ŸŽทMusic History โ€“ Jazz

 Why This Matters

 When you study these eras, focus on the mechanisms of change.
-Ask yourself: What were musicians responding to?
+What were musicians responding to?
 How did the role of improvisation shift?
 What social or technological forces shaped the sound?
-Don't just memorize that bebop came after swing—know why bebop musicians rejected swing's commercial polish and what that tells us about jazz as an art form versus entertainment.
+Don't just memorize that bebop came after swing.
+Know why bebop musicians rejected swing's commercial polish and what that tells us about jazz as an art form versus entertainment.
 This comparative thinking is exactly what FRQs demand.

 The Foundational Era: Collective Roots

-Jazz begins with collective improvisation—multiple voices creating together rather than showcasing individuals.
+Jazz begins with collective improvisation, where multiple voices create together rather than showcasing individuals.
 This approach reflects the communal musical traditions that gave birth to the genre.

-• Cultural synthesis of African rhythms, Caribbean syncopation, and European brass band traditions created something entirely new in New Orleans
+• Cultural synthesis of West African rhythmic traditions, Caribbean syncopation (particularly from Haitian and Creole musical culture), and European brass band instrumentation created something entirely new in New Orleans.

-• Louis Armstrong, Jelly Roll Morton, and King Oliver established the vocabulary that all future jazz would build upon or react against
+• Louis Armstrong, Jelly Roll Morton, and King Oliver established the vocabulary that all future jazz would build upon or react against.
+Armstrong's move to Chicago in the 1920s and his Hot Five and Hot Seven recordings helped shift jazz toward individual soloing, planting the seeds for later eras.

 The Commercial Peak: Arranged Entertainment